tf-models/readthedocs/docs/01_overview/training_lib.md

 - `build_metrics`: [often-do-override]
 - `initialize`

 In addition, if users want to compute the evaluation metrics on host (using numpy or TF metrics that cannot run on TPUs), users can override (1) `aggregate_logs` method that updates a stateful memory with the output of `validation_step`, and (2) `reduce_aggregated_logs` method that processes the aggregated stateful memory to get final results.
-Please see `sentence_prediction.py` as an example.
+Please see [`sentence_prediction.py`](https://github.com/tensorflow/models/blob/master/official/nlp/tasks/sentence_prediction.py) as an example.

-For example, we can find all NLP tasks inside `nlp/tasks`.
-Each task is registered by the task registry as:
+For example, we can find all NLP tasks inside [`nlp/tasks`](https://github.com/tensorflow/models/blob/master/official/nlp/tasks).
+Each task is registered by the task registry as (e.g. [`masked_lm.py`](https://github.com/tensorflow/models/blob/master/official/nlp/tasks/masked_lm.py)):

 ```python
 @task_factory.register_task_cls(MaskedLMConfig)